HigherOrderCO/Bend/docs/lazy-definitions.md

 ### Automatic optimization

-HVM-lang carries out [match linearization](compiler-options.md#linearize-matches) and [combinator floating](compiler-options.md#float-combinators) optimizations, enabled through the CLI, which are active by default in strict mode.
+Bend carries out [match linearization](compiler-options.md#linearize-matches) and [combinator floating](compiler-options.md#float-combinators) optimizations, enabled through the CLI, which are active by default in strict mode.

 Consider the code below: